ShlomoStept/ShlomoStept/README.md

 - 💬 Ask me about ...
 -->

-Hello, I'm Shlomo, Currently i'm a dedicated Full-Stack ML Engineer, focused on building Darmis.
+Hello, I'm Shlomo, a dedicated Full-Stack ML Engineer, focused on building Darmis.

 Feel free to connect with me here